 Key aspects of the loss ratio approach to the actuarial review of rate changes include:

-At policy issuance, pricing based on a lifetime loss-ratio target is typically established.
+At policy issuance, pricing based on a lifetime loss ratio target is typically established.
 A common target is 60%, which means the present value of claims is targeted to equal 60% of the present value of premiums.
+In some instances, products may be priced with a projected lifetime loss ratio in excess of 60%.
 The remainder goes towards sales-related costs, administrative expenses, expenses related to claims, and profit.
 Note that 60% is a required minimum loss ratio under the pre-rate stability rules; newer policies may be priced with lower expected loss ratios.
+Refer to state law or regulation modeled from the Long-Term Care Insurance Model Regulation (#641), Section 19 for more details on compliance with loss ratio standards.

 As lapses and mortality have generally been lower than expected, more people have reached ages where claims tend to occur than originally expected.
 In some cases, this has resulted in a substantial increase in the present value of claims; thus, resulting in substantially higher expected lifetime loss ratios than originally targeted.
 For companies where morbidity expectations have increased over original assumptions, lifetime loss ratios would be even higher.

-The loss ratio approach increases future premiums to a level (referred to as make-up premium) such that the original loss ratio target is once again attained.
+The loss ratio approach increases future premiums to a level, referred to as make-up premium, such that the original loss ratio target is once again attained.

-The loss ratio approach, one of the minimum standards in many states’ statutes, is evaluated by the MSA team.
-However, there is general recognition that this approach produces rate increases that are too high and do not recognize other typical statutory standards such as fair and reasonable rates.
+The loss ratio approach, one of the minimum standards in many states’ statutes, is evaluated by the MSA Team.
+However, there is general recognition that this approach produces rate increases that are too high and do not recognize other typical statutory standards, such as fair and reasonable rates.

-The loss ratio approach also does not recognize actuarial considerations such as the shrinking block issue, where past losses being absorbed by a shrinking number of remaining policyholders would lead to unreasonably high-rate increases.
+The loss ratio approach also does not recognize actuarial considerations such as the shrinking block issue, where past losses being absorbed by a shrinking number of remaining policyholders would lead to unreasonably high rate increases.
 This concern was the main driver of the Minnesota, Texas, and other approaches.

 The loss ratio approach shifts all the risk to the policyholders.
-If the company is allowed always to return to the 60% loss ratio, there is low incentive for more responsible pricing.
+If the insurer is allowed to always return to the 60% loss ratio, there may be a lower incentive for more appropriate initial pricing.

 For rate-stabilized business, lifetime loss ratios are broken out, such as in a 58% / 85% pattern, where the 58% reflects the portion of initial premiums and the 85% reflects the portion of the increased premium available to pay the claims.
-For relevant blocks, this standard is analyzed by the MSA team.
+For relevant blocks, this standard is analyzed by the MSA Team.
 If this standard produced lower increases than the Minnesota and Texas approaches, it would produce the recommended rate increase.

 Minnesota Approach